 - Silicone strap to secure mic cable to grip

 The original DJI Osmo mobile gimbal is a popular smartphone filming add-on and the new version 3 model looks like it might even be a better fit for mobile video.

 When pros make smartphone videos with motion shots, they want smooth tracking.

-Here is what my broadcast clients use with the iPhone 6S+ model (The 4K model with a headphone/mic jack).
+The original DJI Osmo mobile is a fave with my broadcast clients who pair it with the iPhone 6S+ model (The 4K model with a headphone/mic jack).

 UK reporter Caroline Scott, doing a field interview at the International Journalism Festival in Perugia.